-Surgical steel was the term used for stainless steel prior to 1920.
+Surgical steel was the term used for stainless steel before 1920.

 The first “stainless steel” was developed around 1870 and was used for bone screws and cutlery.

-It was actually developed to replace silver for knives, spoons and forks, but its corosion resistance lead to its use for implants.
+It was developed to replace silver for knives, spoons, and forks, but its corrosion resistance led to its use for implants.
 This was roughly what the AISI now classify as 302.

-In 1920, a new grade of stainless was developed and quickly took over in prominance.
+In 1920, a new grade of stainless was developed and quickly took over in prominence.
 This was 18-8 or more commonly known as 304.

 In 1950 we saw 316L being produced… at this time all implants switched over to 316L.

 Depending on which metals are used and which quantity of those are mixed, different characteristics are obtained.
 The steel most commonly used to make body piercing jewelry is the one classified by the AISI as 316L(VM), where 316 is the ‘family’ of steel, L stands for Low Carbon Content and VM for Vacuum Melted.
 This last process is not always done for the steel used for Body Jewelry.

 About 30 years ago the increasing popularity for this application, pushed both the ASTM and the ISO to study and define the structural characteristics necessary for the 316L(VM) steel to have an optimized performance when used for implants in the human body, and to create standard sets of tests necessary to determine if a stock of stainless steel meets those characteristics.